magento/devdocs/guides/v2.0/comp-mgr/trouble/cman/out-of-memory.md

 The error `proc_open(): fork failed - Cannot allocate memory` can also display on the command line.

 ### Description
-Because we recommend you allocate [2GB of memory to PHP]({{ page.baseurl }}install-gde/prereq/php-centos.html#instgde-prereq-timezone), this error can display on systems with less than 2GB of phyiscal memory.
-The error might mean you have exhausted the physical memory in your machine.
+We recommend you allocate 2GB of memory to PHP to make sure your installation or upgrade succeeds.
+The error might mean you have exhausted the physical memory in your machine and your system has no swap file available.
+At minimum, we recommend you have at least 2GB of RAM and an enabled swap file.

 ### Solution
-First, make sure you allocated 2GB of memory for PHP; otherwise, your installation or upgrade might run out of memory even if your system has enough memory.
+First, make sure you allocated [2GB of memory to PHP]({{ page.baseurl }}install-gde/prereq/php-centos.html#instgde-prereq-timezone); otherwise, your installation or upgrade might still run out of memory.

 If you've already done that, create a swap file on your machine.
 A Linux machine uses *swap space* if it needs more memory resources and the RAM is full.
 The swap space is used for inactive pages in memory.